Parnassius/cerbottana/README.md

 Before submitting a pull request, please make sure your code is linted with ``pylint``, type-checked with ``mypy``, formatted with ``black`` and ``isort``.

-The bulk of cerbottana code is plugins (see [plugins reference](plugins/README.md)); working on a simple plugin is a good first contribution.
+The bulk of cerbottana code is plugins (see [plugins reference](plugins/README.md)).
+Working on a simple plugin is a good first contribution.

 ## Detailed install instructions